basetenlabs/frontend-take-home/README.md

 ```

 This challenge is meant to be somewhat open-ended.
 Feel free to make assumptions and
 unblock yourself.
-Just make sure to make a note of all the assumptions somewhere.
+Just make sure to make a note of all the assumptions as code comments.